dongminlee94/k8s-docs-assistant-rag/README.md

 - **Efficiency**: Kumi significantly reduces the time required to find relevant information, offering quick and precise responses to your queries.
 - **Scalability**: Kumi enhances access to a broad range of Kubernetes documentation, supporting a deeper technical understanding.

-**Currently, Kumi's responses include some Korean, so it's recommended to ask questions in Korean for the best results.**
+**Currently, Kumi's responses include some Korean, so asking questions in Korean is recommended for the best results.**

 ## How It Works